How to Do a DIY Steam Facial At HomeMay 30, 2023

-4. Steam Your Face
+Step 4: Steam Your Face

 Stand over the bowl or container with your face about a foot away from the steam.
 Drape a sheet or towel over your head and shoulders to create a steam tent.
 For five to ten minutes (no longer), inhale and exhale slowly as you let the warm, soothing steam hit your face.
 To avoid irritation, keep your eyes closed.
 If you feel uncomfortable at any point, remove the towel and move away from the steam.

-Step 5: Add a MaskAfter you’ve steamed, clarify your skin further with a clay face mask or cleanser to wipe out any excess impurities and gunk.
-We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the Kiehl’s Rare Earth Deep Pore Minimizing Cleansing Clay Mask.
+Step 5: Add a MaskAfter you’ve steamed, you can clarify your skin further with a clay face mask or cleanser to clear out any lingering impurities.
+We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the Youth to the People Yerba Mate Resurfacing Energy Facial.

-6. Use a Toner
+Step 6: Use a Toner